prete/lightning_mpirun_lsf/README.md

 ```

-### mpi4p dependency
+### ⚠️ mpi4p dependency

-The package `mpi4py` is required because we'll use 'mpirun' to use an MPIEnvironment.
+**The package `mpi4py` is required because we'll use 'mpirun' to use an MPIEnvironment in lightning.**

-For more info see [lightning.ai MPIEnvironmnet docs](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.plugins.environments.MPIEnvironment.html)
+For more info see [lightning.ai MPIEnvironmnet docs](https://lightning.ai/docs/pytorch/stable/api/lightning.pytorch.plugins.environments.MPIEnvironment.html).
+For other projects, when you create a new environment you'll have install it:
-For your own environment:
 ```
 pip install mpi4py
 ```